-Disclamier: Since I don’t recommend ‘not good’ hosting like various different affiliates out there, you could really help me out by signing up for any web hosting mentioned above using my affiliate link.
-Also, let it be known that I base my reviews not only from my own experience but also from other trusted sources.
+Disclaimer: Since I don’t recommend ‘not good’ hosting like various different affiliates out there, you could really help me out by signing up for any web hosting mentioned above using my affiliate link.
+Also, let it be known that I base my reviews not only on my own experience but also on other trusted sources.

 You can also join some Facebook groups or some Sub Reddits related to WordPress hosting to get Unbiased reviews.

 In Elementor using more sections, inner sections, columns, and widgets can slow down your site.
 But you can design the entire same layout by using fewer sections, columns, inner sections & widgets.
 So, watch this official video from Elementor to learn how to design a layout in the most efficient way.

 You might have installed Master addons for Elementor, essential addons for Elementor, or any other addons on your site.
 These addons slow down your Elementor site but you can fix this by disabling unused add-ons.
 Be careful with this, it may break your site.
 Deactivate one by one & check your site.
 If your site breaks then reactive the last add-on.